AmirShkolnik/DivingCenter/README_v.0.1.md

 ## Strategy Plane

 **Project Overview:**
-Diving Center is an immersive online platform dedicated to celebrating the rich culture of coffee.
-It serves as a vibrant community hub where coffee enthusiasts can explore captivating articles, engage in discussions, contribute reviews, and share their personal coffee journeys.
-With personalized accounts, users can curate their favorite content, follow fellow connoisseurs, and actively participate by writing reviews, sharing stories, and offering recommendations.
-Whether you're a seasoned barista or a curious newcomer, Diving Center invites you to indulge in the magic of coffee, connect with like-minded individuals, and embark on a flavorful adventure through the vast landscape of artisanal brews.
+Diving Center is an immersive online platform dedicated to the thrilling world of scuba diving.
+It serves as a vibrant community hub where diving enthusiasts can explore captivating courses, engage in discussions, contribute reviews, and share their underwater adventures.
+With personalized accounts, users can track their diving progress, connect with fellow divers, and actively participate by writing reviews, sharing experiences, and offering recommendations.
+Whether you're a seasoned diver or a curious beginner, Diving Center invites you to plunge into the wonders of the underwater world, connect with like-minded individuals, and embark on exciting aquatic adventures.

 **Site Goals:**
-- Create an engaging platform where coffee lovers can explore and learn about the world of coffee through informative articles and reviews.
+- Create an engaging platform where diving enthusiasts can explore and learn about various diving courses, techniques, and locations through informative content and user reviews.

-- Build a vibrant community that encourages members to share their passion, experiences, and knowledge about coffee.
+- Build a vibrant community that encourages members to share their passion, experiences, and knowledge about diving, fostering a supportive environment for divers of all levels.

-- Offer a user-friendly interface that is accessible and easy to navigate, ensuring a seamless experience for both desktop and mobile users.
+- Offer a user-friendly interface that is accessible and easy to navigate, ensuring a seamless experience for both desktop and mobile users, with a focus on intuitive course booking and community interaction.

-- Enable personalized features that allow members to create accounts, save their favorite content, follow other coffee enthusiasts, and contribute their own reviews and stories.
+- Enable personalized features that allow members to create accounts, track their diving progress, save favorite dive sites, follow other divers, and contribute their own reviews and stories.

-- Continuously enhance the platform based on user feedback and evolving trends in the coffee industry, ensuring a dynamic and up-to-date experience.
+- Continuously enhance the platform based on user feedback and evolving trends in the diving industry, ensuring a dynamic and up-to-date experience that meets the needs of our diverse diving community.

 ## Agile Methodologies - Project Management:
 Diving Center embraces Agile methodologies, enabling iterative development and continuous enhancement.
 Through GitHub Projects, tasks are efficiently managed, and progress is tracked using a Kanban-style board, ensuring a seamless workflow and timely delivery of new features.ard.